 There was a time in my late teen years when I didn’t believe in having kids.
 I was one of those women that wanted to focus on their career and having kids seemed to slow that down.

 Sometime in the last decade my mind has changed and I want kids.
-Maybe not at 27 but at some point in the next five years.
-And shockingly, I want to stay home with them!
+Maybe not at 27 but at some point.

 I remember freshman year of college having a conversation with one of my friends about our career aspirations.
 I wanted to be a CEO.
 She wanted to be a stay at home mom.
 My mouth opened in shock.
 What?!
 You’re going to this incredible school to just waste it to stay at home?!

 Well flash forward a decade and it turns out that I am right there with her.
-I want to be a stay at home mom too!
+I understand the appeal of the stay-at-home mom.

 Feeling like I’m Giving Up